 What Is an Infrared Sauna?

-About 100 years ago, advancements in sauna therapies were made when “light-near infrared lamp saunas” were first created by Dr. John Harvey Kellogg.
+About a century ago, advancements in sauna therapies were made when “light-near infrared lamp saunas” were first created by Dr. John Harvey Kellogg.
 Since this time, they have come a long way, and today they’re used by holistic practitioners and various healers around the world.

 While ongoing research is still being done to determine their long-term effects and potential benefits, as of now infrared sauna treatments seem to be safe, inexpensive and powerful.
-These small devices are proving to help many people suffering from pain feel better — and also very importantly, more relaxed!
+These small devices are proving to help many people suffering from pain feel better — and, very importantly, more relaxed!